 The cacao tree originated from the Americas.
 The Mayans and Aztecs consumed chocolate as a spicy, bitter drink.
 When the Spanish took cacao to Europe, developments in the recipes led to the creation of the first chocolate bar in the UK by J. S. Fry and Sons.

-The first chocolate bar was invented in 1847 by J. S. Fry and Sons.
+The first solid chocolate bar was invented in 1847 in Britain by J. S. Fry and Sons

 The cacao tree from which chocolate is made, is grown mostly by four West African nations, Ivory Coast, Ghana, Nigeria, and Cameroon.
 Other nations that also produce significant quantities of cocoa beans are Indonesia, Ecuador, Peru, and Brazil.